-While there doesn't exist a unanimously accepted, authoritative definition of Cyber Physical Systems (CPS), we can simply say that CPS are systems used to monitor and control the physical world.
-They are perceived as the new generation of embedded control systems such that CPS are networked embedded systems.
-In addition, systems, where sensor and actuator networks are embedded, are also considered CPS [13].
-Because of the reliance on IT systems, CPS could be defined as IT systems that are integrated into physical world application [52].
-This integration is a result of the advancements in the information and communication technologies (ICT) to enhance interactions with physical processes.
-All of these definitions highlight the heavy presence of the interactions between the cyber and the physical worlds.
+While there does not exist a unanimously accepted and authoritative definition of CPS, we can simply say that CPS are systems used to monitor and control the physical world.
+They are perceived as the new generation of embedded control systems, such that CPS are networked embedded systems.
+In addition, systems, where sensor and actuator networks are embedded, are also considered CPS [16].
+Because of the reliance on IT systems, CPS could be defined as IT systems that are integrated into physical world application [56].
+This integration is a result of the advancements in the information and communication technologies (ICTs) to enhance interactions with physical processes.
+These definitions highlight the heavy presence of the interactions between the cyber and the physical worlds.

 An increasing dependence on CPS is growing in various applications such as energy, transportation, military, healthcare, and manufacturing.
 CPS can be called different names, depending on the application using them.
-For example, a very important and representative CPS is the Supervisory Control and Data Acquisition (SCADA) system, which is used in Critical Infrastructure (CI) such as the Smart Grid and Industrial Control Systems (ICS).
-Other examples have emerged in medical devices such as wearable and implantable medical devices.
-In addition, a network of small control systems are embedded in modern cars to improve fuel efficiency, safety, and convenience.
-Here we introduce briefly four representative applications of CPS that we will cover throughout the paper.
+For example, a very important and representative CPS is the supervisory control and data acquisition (SCADA) system, which is used in CI such as the smart grid and ICSs.
+Other examples have emerged in medical devices such as wearable and implantable medical devices (IMDs).
+In addition, a network of small control systems is embedded in modern cars to improve fuel efficiency, safety, and convenience.
+Here we introduce briefly four representative applications of CPS that we will cover throughout this paper.

-Industrial Control Systems (ICS).
-ICS refers to control systems used to enhance the control, monitoring, and production in different industries such as the nuclear plants, water and sewage systems, and irrigation systems.
-Sometimes ICS is called Supervisory Control and Data Acquisition (SCADA) or Distributed Control Systems (DCS).
+1) Industrial Control Systems: ICS refers to control systems used to enhance the control, monitoring, and production in different industries such as the nuclear plants, water and sewage systems, and irrigation systems.
+Sometimes ICS is called SCADA or distributed control systems.
 For consistency, we will use the term ICS hereafter.
 In ICS, different controllers with different capabilities collaborate to achieve numerous expected goals.
-A popular controller is the Programmable Logic Controller (PLC), which is a microprocessor designed to operate continuously in hostile environments [86].
+A popular controller is the programmable logic controller (PLC), which is a microprocessor designed to operate continuously in hostile environments [87].
 This field device is connected to the physical world through sensors and actuators.
 Usually, it is equipped with wireless and wired communication capacity that is configured depending on the surrounding environments.
 It can also be connected to PC systems in a control center that monitors and controls the operations.

-Smart Grid Systems.
-The smart grid is envisioned as the next generation of the power grid that has been used for decades for electricity generation, transmission, and distribution.
+2) Smart Grid Systems: The smart grid is envisioned as the next generation of the power grid that has been used for decades for electricity generation, transmission, and distribution.
 The smart grid provides several benefits and advanced functionalities.
 At the national level, it provides enhanced emission control, global load balancing, smart generation, and energy savings.
-Whereas at the local level, it allows home consumers better control over their energy use that would be beneficial economically and environmentally [102].
-The smart grid is comprised of two major components: power application and supporting infrastructure [145].
+Whereas at the local level, it allows home consumers better control over their energy use that would be beneficial economically and environmentally [105].
+The smart grid is comprised of two major components: 1) power application and 2) supporting infrastructure [151].
 The power application is where the core functions of the smart grid are provided, i.e., electricity generation, transmission, and distribution.
 Whereas the supporting infrastructure is the intelligent component that is mainly concerned with controlling and monitoring the core operations of the smart grid using a set of software, hardware, and communication networks.